How I Automate My Business Using Agents

 Two automations are on the roadmap that move from observability into business intelligence:

 Both follow the same pattern: scheduled agent, specialized skill, structured output.
-The infrastructure is already in place — it's a matter of writing the skills and connecting the data sources.
+The infrastructure is already in place.
+It's a matter of writing the skills and connecting the data sources.